ghaskins/obc-dev-env/baseimage/README.md

 ### Hosted Build Method

 "make push" will push the build configuration to atlas for cloud-hosted building of the images.
-You only need to have the ATLAS_TOKEN defined for this to succeed, as the DOCKERHUB credentials are already cached on the build server.
+You only need to have the ATLAS_TOKEN defined for this to succeed, as the atlas build server will push the artifacts out to the respective hosts once the build completes.
+Therefore, the repository credentials are already cached on the build server and you only need credentials for the build-server itself.
 You can check the status of the build [here](https://atlas.hashicorp.com/obc/build-configurations/baseimage/)

 ### Local Build Method

-* "make" will generate both a vagrant and docker image and requires both ATLAS and DOCKERHUB credentials.
+"make [all]" will generate both a vagrant and docker image and push them out to the cloud.
+This method requires both ATLAS and DOCKERHUB credentials since the artifacts are pushed directly to the hosting providers from your build machine.
-* "make vagrant" as mentioned will build a vagrant image: requires ATLAS credentials for upload
-* "make docker" as mentioned will build a docker image: requires DOCKERHUB credentials for upload

 ## Uploading Permissions